01 of 06

 Monterey State Beach

-If you are interested in clothing optional recreation try this list of Monterey County Nude Beaches.
+If you are interested in clothing optional recreation at the beach, try this list of Monterey County nude beaches.

 Monterey State Beach: Two Miles of Scenic Ocean

 Monterey State Beach stretches more or less from Wharf #2 in Monterey (near Fisherman's Wharf) all the way north to the town of Seaside, a distance of about 2 miles.
 It's a beautiful, sandy beach with excellent views of the Monterey Bay.

 The most popular sections of the beach are near Fisherman's Wharf in Monterey and just off California Highway 1 in Seaside near the Monterey Beach Resort.

 Between the two is Del Monte Beach, accessible from the intersection of Casa Verde Way and Del Monte Avenue.
 You'll find parking at the intersection, and it's a four-block walk from there to the beach.

 You can also travel along the beach on the Monterey Bay Coastal Trail.
 It's an 18-mile long, paved trail that stretches from Castroville to Pacific Grove, following the old Southern Pacific railroad tracks that once ran to Cannery Row.